Clean Water and Air

 If you own a private water supply like a well or spring, it is your responsibility to regularly test water quality and maintain the water system.
 Find out how at a Well Water Testing Clinic.

 Resource Protection Areas (RPAs) are corridors of environmentally sensitive land near important waterways.
-To learn more about RPAs and our county’s efforts to protect and restore them, read Environmental Engineering's Chesterfield County Resource Protection Area Restoration Guide (PDF) or, for quick reference, the Resource Protection Area Brochure (PDF).
+To learn more about RPAs and our county’s efforts to protect and restore them, read Environmental Engineering's Chesterfield County Resource Protection Area Restoration Guide (PDF).

 In response to requests from citizens or other county departments, our Environmental Engineering team maintains drainage facilities throughout the county.
 Learn more about these drainage maintenance operations.